pyside/pyside2-setup/sources/pyside2/doc/tutorials/qmltutorial/step1.rst

 ****************************

 This first program is a very simple "Hello world" example that introduces some basic QML concepts.
-The picture below is a screenshot of this program.
+The following image is a screenshot of this program.

 .. figure:: declarative-tutorial1.png
     :align: center